alwayshigh/BTN-AutoDL/README.md

 Options: `SD, 720p, 1080p, 1080i, Portable Device`

 #### *scene*
-Match a scene Release.
+Matches scene Release.
 Options: `Yes, No`

 #### *fast-torrent*
-Match release marked a fast torrent (24mbit or faster)
+Matches release marked a fast torrent (24mbit or faster)
 Options: `Yes, No`

 #### *uploader*
-Match releases for certain BTN uploader.
+Matches releases for certain BTN uploader.
 Example: `uploader = AlwaysHigh`

 #### *except-tags*
-Filter out certain keywords in release name.
+Wont download releases with certain keywords in release name.
 Example: `except-tags = proper, internal`

 #### *release-group*
-Match releases from certain encode groups.
+Matches release from certain encode groups.
 Example: `release-group = NTb`

 ### Local Filters

 #### *filter*
-Title of global filter to inherit filter from.
+Name of global filter to inherit filters from.
 Example: `filter = 720p WEB-DL, 1080p WEB-DL`

 #### *save-to*
-Directory where your series files will be saved.
+Directory where your release files will be saved.
 You can have a save-to for each filter used.
 Example:
 ```
 Existing Folder: